Jimmy Keaveney: Inter-county

-Dublin proved that their success in 1974 was not a flash-in-the-pan by retaining the Leinster title in 1975 after an enormous 3-13 to 0-8 defeat of Kildare.
-Keaveney's side were the red-hot favourites going into the All-Ireland final against the youngest Kerry teams of all-time.
-On a rain-soaked day John Egan and substitute Ger O'Driscoll scored two goals for Kerry and 'the Dubs' were ambushed by 2-12 to 0-11.
+Dublin proved that their success in 1974 was not a flash-in-the-pan by retaining the Leinster title in 1975 after an enormous 3–13 to 0–8 defeat of Kildare.
+Keaveney's side were the red-hot favourites going into the All-Ireland final against the youngest Kerry teams of all time.
+On a rain-soaked day John Egan and substitute Ger O'Driscoll scored two goals for Kerry and 'the Dubs' were ambushed by 2–12 to 0–11.

 Dublin continued their dominance in 1976.
 After securing the National League title 'the Dubs' dominated the provincial championship once again.
-A narrow 2-8 to 1-9 defeat of Meath gave Keaveney a third consecutive Leinster winners' medal, his fourth in total.
+A narrow 2–8 to 1–9 defeat of Meath gave Keaveney a third consecutive Leinster winners' medal, his fourth in total.
 Once again it was Kerry who provided the opposition in the All-Ireland final, as one of the great rivalries of football entered a new chapter.
 Both sides were hoping for success, however, new 'Dub' Kevin Moran was causing havoc with the Kerry defence.
 Immediately after the game started he careered through the Kerry half-back and full-back lines, however, his shot at goal went wide.
 This set the pace for the rest of the match.
 John McCarthy finished a five-man move to score Dublin's first goal of the day.
 A converted penalty by Keaveney was followed by a third goal from Brian Mullins.
-A 3-8 to 0-10 score line gave Dublin the title and gave Keaveney a second All-Ireland winners' medal.
+A 3–8 to 0–10 scoreline gave Dublin the title and gave Keaveney a second All-Ireland winners' medal.
 Keaveney was surprisingly omitted from the All-Star selection, however, he was later named Texaco Footballer of the Year.